 How Can I Direct Someone to the Mission?

 Stop by the Mission and pick up business cards of caseworkers who are happy to have their contact information circulated on the streets.
 Carry a stack of their cards in your briefcase or handbag.
 If you don’t have any cards, simply print up slips of paper with the Mission’s name and address, along with the name of a contact person.
 During daylight hours, you might consider accompanying the person to the Mission and personally introduce him or her to the staff.
 Here are the addresses:

 1525 W. Washington St.

 Contact: Vince Hall, Men’s Home Director

-It’s not uncommon for homeless people to find comfortable, out-of-the-way locations to congregate — under the end of a bridge, on a grassy flat near the creek bank, by a certain fountain in the park — and then adopt those areas as their habitats.
-After passersby get used to seeing them in these locations, they seldom take the time to observe movement.
-Be on the lookout.
+If someone seems unwell, take action.
+Often, passersby get used to seeing the same individuals in out-of-the-way locations like under the end of a bridge or by a fountain in the park, and seldom take time to observe their movement.
+In these scenarios, be on the lookout.
 When it’s very cold or very hot, a stationary individual might be on the verge of hypothermia or a heat stroke.
 Don’t ever hesitate to go over and check on a homeless person.
 When in doubt regarding someone’s condition, call the police.
 You might just save his or her life.